 "Most pre-modern cultures, ranging from the Iriquois in America to the pre-Christian Germanic peoples, decided that payment was better than punishment."

-There is a lot more to be said about dispute resolution, but we selected this particular quote because it highlights a fundamentally important idea for Web 3: anybody keen to advance the aims of rehabilitative justice using a shared and common historical record?
+There is a lot more to be said about dispute resolution, but we selected this particular quote because it highlights a fundamentally important idea for Web 3: can we advance the aims of rehabilitative justice using a shared and common historical record?
 Because it's the perfect tool to do so.
 We can use economics to combat economic evils like the privatization of prisons.
-It may seem far-fetched, but these are the kind of society-level changes we want you to think about, because they are, in principle, possible.
+These are the kind of society-level changes we want you to think about, because they are, in principle, possible.

 This takes us back to the primary importance of understanding this notion of collectibles:

 "Indeed, collectibles provided a fundamental improvement to the workings of reciprocal altruism, allowing humans to cooperate in ways unavailable to other species.
 For them, reciprocal altruism is severely limited by unreliable memory.
 Some other species have large brains, build their own homes, or make and use tools.
 No other species has produced such an improvement to the workings of reciprocal altruism.
 The evidence indicates this new development had matured by 40,000 B.P."

 Szabo goes on to discuss the properties of such collectibles and gives multiple examples of their development through history, basically linking up everything above.
 Importantly, he makes the point in the context of all this history, that

 "A novelty of the 20th century was the issue of fiat currencies by governments.
 While generally excellent as a media of exchange, fiat currencies have proven to be very poor stores of value [due mainly to inflation]."